Park Improvements That Won’t Break Your Community’s Budget

 1. Go Digital

-Improve your local play area and generate more park visitors by creating a website dedicated to describing the park, posting photos and event announcements, and even coordinating a calendar for volunteer cleanup sessions.
+Improve your playground and generate more park visitors by creating a website dedicated to describing the park, posting photos and event announcements, and even coordinating a calendar for volunteer cleanup sessions.
 Community members will feel more invested in their local park if they can connect with it online when they cannot be there in person.

 Creating a social media account for your park is another free and effective way to connect with community members and keep them updated on the latest park happenings.
 Because the internet reaches such a wide audience, a vibrant social media account can also attract new visitors to your park.
 Make the most of your digital resources and foster stronger community bonds by setting up an engaging social media page for your park.